LeaderSpring, a project of the Tides Center

 LeaderSpring, a project of the Tides Center, fosters high-performing nonprofits, strengthens the leadership and management skills of executive directors, and promotes both cross-sector partnerships and leadership renewal.

 Through the Community Leadership Project, LeaderSpring provides leaders of color with an intensive, two-year and locally based on-the-job program to strengthen nonprofit leadership and capacity.

 Alameda, San Francisco and Contra Costa counties

-LeaderSpring is providing its core fellowship program for up to 90 leaders in the Bay Area, with the majority of fellowships awarded to leaders of color.
-The program features goal setting, monthly leadership circles, customized study trips, customized executive coaching, overnight retreats at the beginning and end of the program, and participation in an alumni network upon completion of the program.
-A hallmark of this program is the opportunity it provides for deep engagement around issues such as power, privilege and difference within a multi-cultural and inter-generational leadership cohort.
-LeaderSpring graduates benefit from participation in a richly diverse alumni network now comprised of over 140 members.
+During Phase 1, LeaderSpring provided its core fellowship program for up to 75 leaders in the Bay Area.
+Most fellowships were awarded to leaders of color.
+The program featured goal setting, monthly leadership circles, customized study trips and executive coaching, and overnight retreats at the beginning and end of the program.
+It also allowed fellows to participate in an alumni network upon completion of the program.
+A hallmark of this program was the opportunity it provided for deep engagement around issues such as power, privilege and difference within a multi-cultural and inter-generational leadership group.
+LeaderSpring graduates benefit from participation in a richly diverse alumni network now comprised of 158 members.

 Participants are selected through an open and competitive process, using existing LeaderSpring selection criteria.

 Watch a video about the LeaderSpring program on our Highlights page.

 Project Launched: Summer 2009